Diamond Life

 Diamond Life is the debut studio album by English band Sade, released in the United Kingdom on 16 July 1984 by Epic Records and in the United States on 27 February 1985 by Portrait Records.
 After studying fashion design, and later modelling, Sade Adu began backup-singing with British band Pride.
-During this time Adu and three of the original members of "Pride"—Paul Anthony Cook, Paul Denman and Stuart Matthewman—left the group to form their own band called Sade.
+During this time Adu and three of the original members of Pride—Paul Anthony Cook, Paul Denman, and Stuart Matthewman—left the group to form their own band called Sade.
 After various demos and performances, Sade received interest from record labels and signed to Epic.

 Recording for the album began in 1983 at Power Plant Studios in London and took six weeks to complete.
-The album's content was written by the group Sade and the production was handled by Robin Millar.
+The album's content was written by the members of Sade and the production was handled by Robin Millar.
 Fifteen songs were recorded.
-The album contained a variety of musical elements including soul, jazz and sophisti-pop, mostly with love lyrics.
+The album contains a variety of musical styles, including soul, jazz, and sophisti-pop, while its lyrics mostly discuss love.
 The album spawned four singles, including "Your Love Is King" and "Smooth Operator".

 Diamond Life received widespread acclaim from music critics and it was also a commercial success, winning the 1985 Brit Award for Best British Album.
 The album reached number two on the UK Albums Chart and number five on the US Billboard 200, and has been certified multi-platinum in both countries.
 Diamond Life sold over 10 million copies worldwide, becoming one of the top-selling debut recordings of the era and the best-selling debut album by a British female vocalist, a record that stood for 24 years.

 Background

-After studying fashion design, and later modeling briefly, Sade began backup singing with British band Pride, during this time she formed a songwriting partnership with Pride's guitarist/saxophonist Stewart Matthewman; together, backed by Pride's rhythm section Paul Anthony Cook and Paul Denman, they began doing their own sets at Pride gigs.
-Her solo performances of the song "Smooth Operator" attracted the attention of record companies, and in 1983, Adu and Matthewman, split from Pride, along with bassist Paul Denman and drummer Paul Anthony Cook to form the band Sade.
-In May 1983, Sade performed for the first time in the United States, at Danceteria Club in New York.
-On 18 October 1983 Sade Adu signed with Epic Records, while the rest of the band signed to her as contractors in 1984.
+After studying fashion design, and later modelling briefly, Sade Adu began singing backup vocals for the British band Pride.
+During this time, she formed a songwriting partnership with Pride's guitarist and saxophonist Stuart Matthewman; together, backed by Pride's rhythm section of drummer Paul Anthony Cook and bassist Paul Denman, they began performing their own sets at Pride gigs.
+Adu's solo performances of the song "Smooth Operator" attracted the attention of record companies, and in 1983, Adu, Matthewman, Cook, and Denman split from Pride to form the band Sade.
+In May 1983, Sade performed for the first time in the United States, at the Danceteria club in New York.
+On 18 October 1983, Adu signed with Epic Records, while the rest of the band signed to her as contractors in 1984.